Vegetable Tanned Leather

 The organic nature of this process also makes vegetable-tanned hides biodegradable - just another added benefit to this lost art.

-CHROME TANNING VS. VEGETABLE TANNING
+CHROME TANNING VS. VEGAN LEATHER VS. VEGETABLE TANNING

 Accounting for about 90% of the world’s leather production, chrome tanning leather is a more efficient method.
-However, its use of heavy metal minerals and chemicals, including chromium sulphate, is detrimental to both the environment and the laborers applying this tanning method.
+However, its use of heavy metal minerals and chemicals, including chromium sulphate, is detrimental to both the environment and the labourers applying this tanning method.